LowkeyShehz/LowkeyShehz/README.md

-- 👋 Hi, I’m @MERCIFULShehz
+- 👋 Hi, I’m @LowkeyShehz
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Web development and python.

 <!---
 MERCIFULShehz/MERCIFULShehz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.